azicchetti/jquerymobile-router/README.md

 -----------------
 There isn't much to say about this object.
 Simply provide the function handlers you've specified in the myRoutes object.
+By default, your route handlers are executed in the myHandlers scope.

 For example: